Scholarships for Children of Active-duty Police and Firefighters

 Illinois

-The Chicago Police and Fire Scholarship provides free tuition to children of active Chicago firefighters and police officers who are accepted at the University of Chicago.
+The Chicago Police and Fire Scholarship provides free tuition to children of active Chicago firefighters and police officers who are accepted at the University of Chicago (pdf).
 Recipients are guaranteed full tuition for four years of undergraduate studies.
+You must apply to the University of Chicago by their January deadline to be eligible.
+The Illinois Institute of Technology (IIT) also offers a $20,000 annual scholarships to the children and grandchildren of members of the Chicago Police Department and Chicago Fire Department.

 Indiana